aymendotjavaid/door-status-monitoring-system/README.md

 > The email notifications is sent using IFTTT, and the ESP32 board is programmed using Arduino IDE.
 > IFTTT is a free service which stands for “If This Then That” which is used to send email notification.
 > Created an Applet in IFTTT.
+> Applets are composed of triggers and actions.
+Triggers tell an Applet to start.
+The ESP32 will send a request (webhooks) that will trigger the Applet.
+Actions are the end result of an Applet run.
+In my case, sending an email.
 > SMTP server can also be used instead of IFTTT
 > User/ owner can also check the status of the door at any time through web server.
 > Monitors status of all kinds of doors (sliding or rotating).